polla-fattah/nnott/tutorial/activation-functions.md

 This page compares the activation functions implemented across the project so you can see how they shape neuron outputs and gradients.
 Each section includes the definition, derivative, usage context, and a quick snippet for plotting in a notebook.

+!!! tip "Interactive plots"
-> For interactive plots, copy the sample code cells into a Jupyter notebook (see the Optimization Lab).
+    Copy the sample code cells into a Jupyter notebook (see the Optimization Lab) for interactive plots.
 The equations below match what you’ll find in `convolutional/modules.py`.

 ---